magiclen/s2tw/README.md

 ```
 EXAMPLES:
 s2tw                   # Convert each of input lines from Simple Chinese to Traditional Chinese
 s2tw chs.txt cht.txt   # Convert chs.txt (in Simple Chinese) to cht.txt (in Traditional Chinese)
 s2tw a.chs.txt         # Convert a.chs.txt (in Simple Chinese) to a.cht.txt (in Traditional Chinese)

-USAGE:
-    s2tw [OPTIONS] [ARGS]
+Usage: s2tw [OPTIONS] [S_PATH] [TW_PATH]

-ARGS:
+Arguments:
-    <S_PATH>     Assign the path of your Simple Chinese document.
-It should be a file path.
+  [S_PATH]   Assign the path of your Simple Chinese document.
+It should be a file path
-    <TW_PATH>    Assign the path of your Traditional Chinese document.
-It should be a file path.
+  [TW_PATH]  Assign the path of your Traditional Chinese document.
+It should be a file path

-OPTIONS:
+Options:
-    -f, --force      Force to output if the output file exists.
+  -f, --force    Force to output if the output file exists
-    -h, --help       Print help information
+  -h, --help     Print help
-    -V, --version    Print version information
+  -V, --version  Print version
 ```

 ## License